 GeneCards Summary for C8G Gene

 C8G (Complement C8 Gamma Chain) is a Protein Coding gene.
 Diseases associated with C8G include Immunodeficiency Due To A Late Component Of Complement Deficiency and Acute Salpingo-Oophoritis.
-Among its related pathways are Immune response Lectin induced complement pathway and Creation of C4 and C2 activators and Complement and coagulation cascades.
-Gene Ontology (GO) annotations related to this gene include protein complex binding and complement binding.
+Among its related pathways are Immune response Lectin induced complement pathway and Creation of C4 and C2 activators.
+Gene Ontology (GO) annotations related to this gene include complement binding.